 At this time of year the birds the cook will be presented with from the field should be young, and easy to cook.
 Old birds need long, slow cooking.
 At the start of the season young birds can be roasted whole, so plump straight for the perfect roast pheasant with white wine and charlotte potatoes as a starting point.
 It is not too heavy, perfect for the days before mid winter sets in, as is Pheasant Normandy.
 This French inspired pheasant recipe classic combines apples and Calvados for a sure fire supper sensation.

 Being more adventurous with game is a useful way to deal with a pheasant glut.
 The chorizo, pheasant and prawn paella is perfection for a no-fuss Friday night supper.

-One final tip, if you are going to cook your birds this summer there is an extra boon.
+One final tip.
 You can make the best pheasant stock form the carcasses.
-Granted the bubbling pan can be a trial on hot summer days, but pop it in to the bottom of the Aga, or pray for a typical British summer day.
+Granted the bubbling pan can be a trial fugging up the windows, but pop it in to the bottom of the Aga, and use it to make the best pheasant stock and soup.

 PHEASANT COOKING TIPS

 Even experienced cooks can be scuppered by the pheasant’s tendency towards dryness.
 The recipes above and below will give great results.
 But there is always scope for a secret top tip.
 Take Mike Robinson’s advice on the best way to cook pheasant breasts.